phalgun/redis-queue-ok/Readme.md

 2 calls an alert is issued (email sent/return code 2).

 If the queue is empty or the value from the queue is different than the saved value, all is ok.
-Make sure the queue is processes more frequently than you run this.
+Make sure the queue is processesed more frequently than you run this.

 ## License